Understanding what happens before, during, and after placement

 Before having Mirena placed, tell your healthcare professional if you:

 - have had a heart attack

 - have had a stroke

 - were born with heart disease or have problems with your heart valves

 - have problems with blood clotting or take medicine to reduce clotting

 - have high blood pressure

-- recently had a baby or if you are breastfeeding
+- recently had a baby or are breastfeeding

 - have severe headaches or migraine headaches